SeoulTech-HCIRLab/FRU-Adapter/saved/model/pretrain/README.md

-Put the pre-trained model in this folder.
+Put the pre-trained model in this folder. (i.e., FMAE_RAFDB.pth)